takamoso/cluestack/README.md

   - [Palette](https://palette.fm/) - A new AI colorizer.
 Colorize anything from old black and white photos, style your artworks, or give modern images a fresh look.
 It's as simple as instagram, free, and no sign-up required!
   - [Color Tool](https://m2.material.io/resources/color/#!/) - Create and share color palettes for your UI, and measure the accessibility of any color combination.
   - [ColorMagic](https://colormagic.app/) - ColorMagic is a service that uses AI to create original color palettes.
 It can easily generate color schemes that can be used right now, based on keywords for atmosphere and images.
+- Typography
+  - [CSS Underline Generator](https://cssbud.com/css-generator/css-underline-generator/) - An easy, modern and fresh CSS underline generator for your creative & design needs.
+Just tweak the parameters, copy, and paste!
 - Shape
   - [CSS Clothoid Corners](https://onotakehiko.dev/clothoid/) - Generate clothoid rounded corners by CSS clip-path.
   - [Haikei](https://app.haikei.app/) - A web-based design tool to generate unique SVG design assets for websites, social media, blog posts, desktop and mobile wallpapers, posters, and more!
 Our generators let you discover, customize, randomize, and export generative SVG design assets ready to use with your favorite design tools.